 Don’t you just love to snuggle up with the family under a warm quilt and watch a good movie?
 Next to reading aloud, classic movies can be a great bonding time and the discussions afterwards are pretty neat, too.

-3 Classic Movies
+27 Classic Movies

 If you have read even one book from the Little House on the Prairie book series, you will likely love these episodes.
 This series paints a memorable picture of the difficulties of American pioneer life and the courage, faith, and resilience of pioneer men, women, and children.
 It’s also a powerful portrait of a close-knit, giving family and the life-affirming lessons they learn and share each day.

 These episodes work well as an engaging family movie-night reward and can reinforcing good character values and Christian principles when discussed.
 With 7 features, there are enough to spread over many months of family nights.
 I cannot speak for the rest of the later seasons, but we loved season 1.

 3.)
-Night Crossing (not-the-usual Disney, 1982)
+Night Crossing (Disney, 1982)